c-mart/smog/planning.md

 - Standardize nomenclature of "active"/"inactive" vs "enabled"/"disabled" user account in model

 ## Completed Todo
+- "Post successful" should bring us back to single-page post
+- Make "Full post and comments" link better
+- Fix display of bullets in post body
+- Images should scale down on small displays
+- Nav bar should not look like a browser toolbar
 - Fix regular font size, make it a little bigger
 - Change delete URL to "delete_post" for clarity
 - Rename create_edit.html to create_edit_post.html